xcore/sw_avb/doc/defines_api.rst

  * - Define
    - Description
  * - ``MAX_ETHERNET_PACKET_SIZE``
-   - The maximum ethernet packet size that can be received by the endpoint.
+   - The maximum Ethernet packet size that can be received by the endpoint.
 Packets larger than this are truncated (default 1518).
  * - ``NUM_MII_RX_BUF``
    - Number of packet buffers for incoming packets.
  * - ``NUM_MII_TX_BUF``
    - Number of packet buffers for outgoing packets.
  * - ``MAX_ETHERNET_CLIENTS``
-   - Maximum number of ethernet clients (i.e. threads connected to the ethernet server).
+   - Maximum number of Ethernet clients (i.e. threads connected to the Ethernet server).

 .. list-table::
  :header-rows: 1